camarman/GTRPy/README.md

 ![3d](https://user-images.githubusercontent.com/45866787/198973467-1391e0ba-be1f-438c-a5bf-40a4d7494978.png)

 2) Define the coordinate system (cartesian, spherical, etc.).
 You can either choose a predefined coordinate system or type your own metric tensor.
-Currently predefined coordinates for 4D;
+Currently predefined coordinates for 4D are;

     1) Cartesian Coordinates
     2) Cylindrical Coordinates